saroushjaved/FPGA_Projects/README.md

 To explore the projects:([GitHub][1])

-1. Navigate to the folder corresponding to the modeling technique you're interested in <project_root>/data_flow_modeling/data_flow_modeling.srcs/sources_1/new
+1. Navigate to the folder corresponding to the modeling technique you're interested in You can find the source codes here (Example Data Flow Folder) <project_root>/data_flow_modeling/data_flow_modeling.srcs/sources_1/new
-2. Open the Verilog files to review the code and understand the design implementations.
+3. Open the Verilog files to review the code and understand the design implementations.
-3. Use a Verilog simulator or synthesis tool to compile and test the designs.
+4. Use a Verilog simulator or synthesis tool to compile and test the designs.

 ## Prerequisites